processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	`plain` anymore.
 This format allows clients to authenticate using:
 	`SASL PLAIN` and `SASL SCRAM-SHA-1`.

+When you enable SCRAM password format for internal storage, if you try to authenticate a user that had his password already stored in plain text, his password will be automatically converted to SCRAM format.
+It means database is converted as you use it.

+If you want to convert your Mnesia database all at once, you can look into the Erlang function:
+`ejabberd_auth_internal:maybe_scram_passwords/0`.

 Examples:

 -   To use internal authentication on `example.org` and LDAP